-Aims Goals Objectives prevention, better treatment of chronic conditions, and better Objective 3.3: Maximize long-term services and supports (LTSS) populations' quality of life and community inclusion behavioral health care, Objective 4.1: Improve behavioral health care working collaboratively Goal 4: Improve chronic condition Objective 4.2: Improve diabetes management with community partners. management Objective 4.3: Improve asthma management Objective 4.4: Improve hypertension management Goal 5: Work with communities to improve population health Objective 5.1: Address unmet health-related resource needs Objective 5.2: Address the opioid crisis Objective 5.3: Address tobacco use Objective 5.4: Promote health equity Objective 5.5: Address obesity Aim 3: Smarter Spending.
-Pay for value rather than volume, incentivize innovation, and ensure appropriate care.
+Aims Goals Objectives Healthier Communities.
+Improve the health of North Carolinians through Goal 3: Promote wellness and prevention Objective 3.2: Promote women's health, including maternal morbidity and mortality prevention, better treatment of chronic conditions and better Objective 3.3: Maximize LTSS populations' quality of life and community inclusion behavioral health care, Objective 4.1: Improve behavioral health care working collaboratively Goal 4: Improve chronic condition Objective 4.2: Improve diabetes management with community partners. management Objective 4.3: Improve asthma management Objective 4.4: Improve hypertension management Goal 5: Work with communities to Objective 5.1: Address unmet health-related resource needs Objective 5.2: Address the opioid crisis improve population health Objective 5.3: Address tobacco use Objective 5.4: Promote health equity Objective 5.5: Address obesity Aim 3: Smarter Spending.
+Pay for value rather than volume, incentivize innovation and ensure appropriate care.
 Goal 6: Pay for value Objective 6.1: Ensure high-value, appropriate care

-(A) Development of the Quality Strategy Aims, Goals, and Objectives
+(A) Development of the Quality Strategy Aims, Goals and Objectives

-These Goals and Objectives reflect significant community and stakeholder input as well as thoughtful consideration of the quality issues that are most significant to North Carolina.
+These Aims, Goals and Objectives reflect significant community and stakeholder input, as well as thoughtful consideration of the quality issues that are most significant to North Carolina.
 The Department contracted with the North Carolina Institute of Medicine (NCIOM) Task Force on Health Care Analytics (NCIOM Task Force) to convene stakeholders across the state to issue recommendations on the specific quality metrics North Carolina Medicaid should focus on throughout the transition to managed care.
-The NCIOM Task Force brought together a statewide group of providers, beneficiaries, quality experts and plan representatives who recommended a set of Medicaid quality measures to be used to drive improvement in the health of Medicaid beneficiaries.
-In recognition of the significant deliberative process of the NCIOM Task Force, this Quality Strategy and its Objectives align closely with the NCIOM recommendations.
+The NCIOM Task Force brought together a statewide group of providers, members, quality experts and plan representatives who recommended a set of Medicaid quality measures to be used to drive improvement in the health of Medicaid members.
+18 In recognition of the significant deliberative process of the NCIOM Task Force, this Quality Strategy and its Objectives align closely with the NCIOM recommendations.

 The Department additionally considered the quality areas of greatest significance specifically to the North Carolina Medicaid population and where current performance showed an opportunity for targeted improvement.
-The Objectives set forth are similarly aligned to ensure beneficiary access to services, particularly in the State's transition to managed care and including access to historically underfunded services and secondary and tertiary providers.
+The Objectives set forth are similarly aligned to ensure member access to services, particularly in the state's transition to managed care and including access to historically underfunded services and secondary and tertiary providers.
 For example: